-LIBRARY-This imposing structure of gray stone forms the central unit of a group of three buildings, forming a link between Cranford Hall on the west and Kepner Hall on the east.
-It contains 75,000 volumes, a large picture collection, and several thousand pamphlets.
-The two floors are used for library purposes.
-The main floor is a reading and general reference room, where are shelved many of the periodical and reference books.
-On this floor also are kept reserved books, which are for special use within the building.
-The basement floor contains the general book collection stacks, government publications, and unbound volumes of magazines.
-The volumes in the library have been selected with special reference to needs of students in education, for teachers, and for educational research work.
+LIBRARY-This structure forms the central unit of a group of three buildings, forming a link between Cranford Hall on the west and Kepner Hall on the east.
+A new library building is now in course of erection.
+The new building will stand directly in front of the present structure to the north.
+The present building will be used mainly for reading rooms.
+The library when completed will represent the latest word in both architectural design, equipment, and furnishings.
+The library contains 97,168 volumes, a large picture collection, and several thousand pamphlets.
+The volumes have been selected with special reference to needs of students in education, for teachers, and for educational research work.